-NVIDIA talks multi-core CPUs for mobile devices, says quad-core chips are comingAlex Wagner - Deputy Managing Editor, News Desk
+NVIDIA talks multi-core CPUs for mobile devices, says quad-core chips are comingAlex Wagner - Editorial Director of News and Content

 Sure, the LG Star, Motorola Olympus, and all of those upcoming dual-core Tegra 2 phones sound pretty awesome, but how would you like to have a quad-core processor in your handset?
 According to the folks at NVIDIA, we're not too far off from seeing that very thing.
 The company released some whitepapers yesterday titled "The Benefits of Multiple CPU Cores in Mobile Devices," and in it NVIDIA explains that they believe that as we head into 2011, dual-core chips will become the norm.
 Right after that statement, they casually mention that we can expect quad-core processors "in the near future."
 Before you get the urge to run out a battery bandolier, NVIDIA believes that smartphones and tablets will benefit from multi-core chips, even more than desktops and laptops, "because the battery life benefits are so substantial" with those mobile devices.
 If you've got some free time and feel like getting into some light reading material, you can find the entire document right here.